miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 ## Opening a saved linear regression model

-You can open a [previously saved Linear Regression Pro models](#_Saving_a_linear) to use the prediction function for the same dataset.
+You can open a [previously saved TrendLine models](#_Saving_a_linear) to use the prediction function for the same dataset.
 To access your saved linear regression models, you must have saved the model as a .joblib file.

 **Note:** When you open a saved linear regression model, you can only access the prediction function.
 You will not be able to access the graph, change the input data or view the model description.
 If you need to use these functions, you must upload the dataset and [create the linear regression](#create) again.